gogataravi/ml-project-template/CONTRIBUTING.md

 ### Optional Steps

 - **Integrate with VSCode (Optional)**:
-    - Install the Python extension and Jupyter keymap for Visual Studio Code.
+    - Install the `Python` and `Jupyter keymap` extensions for Visual Studio Code.
     - Ensure you have `ipykernel` installed and activated within the `your_environment` environment:
         ```bash
         conda activate your_environment